By Matthias Barton and Masashi Yanagisawa

 The Discovery of Endothelin

 Already in the 1950s the recognition of the mechanisms controlling arterial vasomotion as an essential component of cardiovascular homeostasis using pharmacological tools became a prominent field in physiology research (Furchgott 1955).
-Consequently, pharmacological studies in the 1970s led to the identification of mechanisms indicating that endogenous vasodilator factors play a role in maintaining vascular tone (Vane 1975 ).
-Specifically, acetylcholine was found to have profound vasodilator effects as independently reported by both Vanhoutte and Toda in the 1970s (Vanhoutte 1974; Toda 1974) .
-By the end of the 1970s, Robert F. Furchgott - by luck and through an unplanned but successful experiment (Furchgott 1993) - discovered that the mechanism of acetylcholine-mediated vasodilation requires the presence intact endothelial cells through the release a dilator factor.
+Consequently, pharmacological studies in the 1970s by Sir John R. Vane (1927-2004) and Salvador Moncada led to the identification of mechanisms indicating that endogenous vasodilator factors play a role in maintaining vascular tone (Vane 1975 ).
+Specifically, acetylcholine was found to have profound vasodilator effects as independently reported by both Paul Vanhoutte (1940-2019) and Noboru Toda in the 1970s (Vanhoutte 1974; Toda 1974).
+By the end of the 1970s, Robert F. Furchgott (1916-2009) - by luck and through an unplanned but successful experiment (Furchgott 1993) - discovered that the mechanism of acetylcholine-mediated vasodilation requires the presence intact endothelial cells through the release a dilator factor.
 As the identity of this factor was unknown at this point, Furchgott termed the substance EDRF (endothelium-derived relaxing factor).
 This discovery was published in 1980 (Furchgott & Zawadzki 1980).
-Less than two years later, de Mey and Vanhoutte reported the release of vasoconstrictor factors from endothelial cells (De Mey & Vanhoutte 1982).
+Both, Sir John Vane and Robert Furchgott received the Nobel Prize in Medicine or Physiology for their discoveries which was awarded to them in 1982 and 1998, respectively.
+Less than a year after Furchgott's paper was published, de Mey and Vanhoutte reported the release of vasoconstrictor factors from endothelial cells (De Mey & Vanhoutte 1982).
 The finding of the release of vasoconstrictor substances stimulated further research in this area, and within a few years later the release of a peptidergic vasoconstrictor substances was reported (Hickey et al. 1985, Gillespie et al. 1986, O´Brien et al. 1987).
-These reports again stimulated researchers in Japan lead by Tomoh Masaki to identify this substance (Masaki 1998), which due to its endothelial cell origin was named "endothelin".
-The sequences of the gene and the peptide were published in a seminal report (Yanagisawa et al. 1988).
+These reports again stimulated researchers in Japan lead by Tomoh Masaki (1934-2020, Emoto et al., 2020) with Masashi Yanagisawa as his graduate student to identify this substance (Masaki 1998), which due to its endothelial cell origin was named "endothelin".
+The sequences of the gene and the peptide were published in a seminal report (Yanagisawa et al. 1988, Emoto et al. 2020)

 The Endothelin System